qcoumes/dgeq/docs/index.md

 * Highly customizable : Allow the creation of new type, lookup function and commands.
 Parts of the *query string* syntax can also be customized.

-You can find more about the syntax and the possibility it offers [here](../dgeq/template/query_syntax.md).
+You can find more about the syntax, and the possibility it offers [here](query_syntax.md).

 ## Requirements